dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Add-TypeAssembly.md

 ## PARAMETERS

 ### -AssemblyName
-The assembly to load into the PowerShell session.
+Specifies the assembly to load into the PowerShell session.

 ```yaml
 Type: System.String